 - Thermals: BEST.
 INVENTION.
 EVER.
 A quality set of thermals is your key to enjoying the winter weather in Iceland.
-They provide the extra layer of heat that will allow you to spend an extra hour outside instead of excess clothing.
+They provide an extra layer of heat that will allow you to spend an extra hour outside instead of excess clothing.
 If you asked me for my top 5 items to wear in Iceland in winter, then surely thermals are among them.

 - Comfortable Walking Shoes: If you can only pack one pair of shoes, then make sure that they are a trusty pair of waterproof snowshoes.
 Break them in before you visit Iceland for the first time.
 If you will do a lot of hiking and snowshoe walking, then consider buying snowshoes that allow you to enjoy a variety of activities while keeping your feet warm and dry.

 - Crampons: I wore my hiking boots – and bought some for them while I was in Iceland.
-It will almost be impossible to stroll some sights without the crampons because it is very icy in the winter months.
+It will almost be impossible to stroll some sights without crampons because it is very icy in the winter months.

 Winter Sportswear for Iceland in Winter

 While Iceland is a winter wonderland, it is not known for offering the best winter sports opportunities.
-However, you can do some winter sports + winter sport clothes are just amazing to keep you warm while allowing you to be comfortable.
+However, you can do some winter sports + winter sports clothes are just amazing to keep you warm while allowing you to be comfortable.

 - Ski Jacket: When choosing the perfect ski jacket, you need to consider warmth, level of waterproofing, and freedom of movement.
-A jacket that is adjustable in fit, seals effectively, and dries quickly is the perfect apparel for snowboarding, skiing, and other winter outdoor sports.
+A jacket that is adjustable in fit seals effectively, and dries quickly is the perfect apparel for snowboarding, skiing, and other winter outdoor sports.

 - Ski Pants: My best friend, next to my thermals, were my ski pants.
 They cost a fortune but a trusty pair of insulated ski pants are the next essential item to keep you warm.
 Make sure that your choice of pants is breathable, warm, and waterproof.
-These details will keep you dry, warm, and comfortable – whenever the weather forecast wasn’t too bad, I didnt even wear thermals and just my beloved ski pants and they kept me more than war,
+These details will keep you dry, warm, and comfortable – whenever the weather forecast wasn’t too bad, I didn’t even wear thermals and just my beloved ski pants and they kept me more than war,

 - Umbrella: Iceland in winter tends to be very rainy.
 Especially Reykjavik was very rainy – so pack a foldable umbrella.
 It can be the difference between a leisurely stroll in the city streets and getting caught in a flu-inspired downpour.

-- Sunglasses: Sunglasses aren’t really an essential in Iceland in winter – daylight and thus sun is not “a big thing”.
+- Sunglasses: Sunglasses aren’t really essential in Iceland in winter – daylight and thus the sun is not “a big thing”.
 But I still packed a pair of polarized sunglasses – you never know!

 So, if you dress appropriately and if you know what to wear in Iceland in winter, you can enjoy a fantastic trip to this unique country.